 1.74 X 2.30 X 3.10 = 12.40

-For a stake of 300 mBTC you are hoping for a return of
+For a stake of 300 m฿, you are hoping for a return of

-To understand the payout better imagine they are 3 separate bets starting with 300 mBTC and after each bet wins the full return is put on the next bet.
-It would look like this
+To understand the payout better imagine they are 3 separate bets starting with 300 m฿.
+After each bet wins, the full payout is put on the next bet, like this

-The first bet is on Chile, they win so
+The first bet is on Chile, which wins so

-This return is then put back into the parly on the next bet on South Korea which wins so
+This payout is put on the next bet in the parlay, South Korea.
+That wins so

-Now that is put into the remaining leg of the parlay on Team USA which wins so
+Now that is put into the remaining leg of the parlay on Team USA.
+That wins so

 They all won so it doesn’t matter which order you look at them in.
-If you had have made 3 separate bets each with a stake of 100 mBTC and they all won you would have only won 714 mBTC for the same total risk of 3oo mBTC.
+If you had made 3 separate bets each with a stake of 100 m฿ and they all won you would have only won 714 m฿ for the same total risk of 300 m฿.
 That is the appeal of the parlay.

 You won’t have to do this manually; the sportsbook will have various parlay options available at the click of a few buttons.
 If 5 out of 8 teams win the amount of your return will depend on what the odds were on those 5 teams.

-Sportsbooks love to encourage bettors to take parlays because it multiplies the odds.
-The odds include the sportsbook’s profit margin so multiplying the odds multiplies the sportsbook’s profit which is bad news for the bettor.
-In fact the more legs you have in a parlay the worse value you are getting!
+Sportsbooks love to encourage bettors to take parlays because they multiply the odds.
+The odds include the sportsbook’s overround, so multiplying the odds multiplies the overround, which is bad news for the bettors.
+In fact, unless you only include positive expected value bets, the more legs you have in a parlay the worse value you are getting.

-Serious bettors looking to make long term profits are better off betting on individual games with a customized staking plan.
+Parlays are great fun but serious bettors looking to make long-term profits are better off betting on individual games with a customized staking plan.
 If you do want to make parlays consider including smaller combinations within the parlay.
 This means that one loss won’t derail the whole bet.

-Sportsbet (review) and Cloudbet (review) are the best sportsbooks to make parlays at because they are so easy to setup and adjust in the bet slip.
-They are also top shelf operators all round so if you want to try parlays you would do well to open an account with them.
+Betcoin and Nitrobetting are the best sportsbooks to make parlays at because they are so easy to set up and adjust in the bet slip.
+They are also top-shelf operators all round so if you want to try parlays you would do well to open an account with them.